How to apply

 All applicants are expected to show evidence of artistic ability and, after your UCAS application has been processed, selected applicants will be invited to electronically submit a short portfolio of art and design work.
 Even if you do not study an art or design subject as part of your current programme of studies, you should still be preparing original artwork to include in the portfolio submission.

 You will have four weeks from the date of request to prepare your portfolio and you must submit this to us within the requested time period.
 Please contact us before the deadline has passed if there are valid reasons for you being unable to submit on time.
 We will not consider portfolios submitted after the deadline unless we have already granted you a period of extension.
+We are unable to provide feedback on individual portfolio submissions due to the amount of portfolios we review.

 *Applicants for the MEng Structural Engineering and Architecture (HK21) course are required to submit 6 pieces of art and design work.